 1 / 5

 Tens of thousands lined the red carpet to welcome the cast and crew for the Wellington premiere of The Hobbit: An Unexpected Journey in November 2012.
-Check out this video for the highlights and here's some more tips how you can get star struck on your visit to Wellywood.
+Here's some more tips how you can get star struck on your visit to Wellywood.